Breaking Down Business

 The demand for data analytics is increasing across all sectors of business, and with that comes a need for more trained data analysts.
 But what exactly does data analytics entail, and what kind of skills does one need to pursue a career in the field?

-In this episode, we talk to our resident expert, Dr. Rouzbeh Razavi, director of the Master of Science in Business Analytics program at Kent State’s College of Business Administration.
+In this episode, we talk to our resident expert, Dr. Rouzbeh Razavi, director of the Master of Science in Business Analytics program at Kent State’s Ambassador Crawford College of Business and Entrepreneurship.
 Dr. Razavi shares how he used data in his former career as a machine learning scientist, and how Kent State has developed an innovative business analytics program based on industry needs.
 If you want to know more about data analytics, or are considering a career in the field, don’t miss this episode.

 To learn more about pursuing a degree in business analytics either in-person or online at Kent State, visit kent.edu/business/msba.

 The Golden Flash Asset Management Group (GFAM) provides student participants the opportunity to manage $1 million in Kent State University assets.
 In this episode, the founder and faculty co-adviser of the student-managed fund, Dr. Steven Dennis, discusses GFAM's first-place win at the international G.A.M.E.
 Forum in New York City and shares how GFAM helps student participants gain real-world experience to advance their career opportunities.